 I love ramps.
 A lot.
 For the few weeks during the spring when they are around, they are easily my favorite vegetable.* Not quite a scallion, not quite garlic, not quite an onion, they're fresher, more pungently scented, but sweeter and more mildly flavored than any of them, and they go particularly well with butter.
 And mushrooms.
 And pork.
 And eggs.
 And toast.
 And shellfish.
 And burgers.
 And... and all kinds of stuff, we we'll see this week.

 I know there are some ramp haters out there.
 The kind who like to rain on everyone else's parade.
 People who just don't get it, don't see the importance or excitement of ingredients that are rare or available only for a few weeks out of the year.
-I have a thing or two to say to you guys, and if you're one of those folks, you can go sit under your own private rain cloud Charlie Brown-style in the corner while the rest of us enjoy the all-too-short ramp season.
+If you're one of those folks, you can go sit under your own private rain cloud Charlie Brown-style in the corner while the rest of us enjoy the all-too-short ramp season.

 *My favorite vegetables tend to swing around seasonally, as they should.